siimurik/SnowPit/SfePy_Testing/README.md

 1. **Differential Equation**: This is the original form of the equation, which involves derivatives.
 For example, the heat equation involves the second derivative of temperature with respect to space.

-2. **Integral Form**: To convert the differential equation into an integral form, we multiply it by a test function $s$and integrate over the domain $\Omega$.
+2. **Integral Form**: To convert the differential equation into an integral form, we multiply it by a test function $s$ and integrate over the domain $\Omega$.
 This process is called "testing" the equation.

 3. **Integration by Parts**: This step reduces the order of the derivatives, making the equation easier to handle numerically.
 It also naturally incorporates boundary conditions.